codevbus/blog/content/about.md

 comments: false
 ---

-I'm Mike Vanbuskirk.
-I'm a Lead DevOps Engineer, working 100% remote since 2017.

-I live in Western Michigan with my wife, son, our 7 cats and dog.

-Lately I've been focusing on freelance content creation, with an emphasis on DevOps, cloud, and serverless technology.

-I'm at my best when I can learn new things and grow my skillset.
+I'm a DevOps engineer based out of Grand Rapids, MI.

+I've worked with global-scale and startup companies, focusing on engineering ops, security, and automating the software lifecycle.

+I've been fully remote since 2017; it's an integral of my work/life balance and workflow.

+When it comes to engineering and software infrastructure, I prefer simplicity, modularity, and robustness.

+Complexity and brittleness are code smells.

+I also create technical content.
+Infrequently on the [blog]({{<ref "/posts" >}}), often elsewhere.

-I'm usually thinking about ways to automate hard things, and how to get better at complex subjects(like programming).
+Right now I'm thinking about AI, OSS, and how to build simple things that are nice.